Max Miller 1894-1963

 The Max Miller Appreciation Society

 The Max Miller Appreciation Society was established in January 1999 in Brighton to celebrate its hero Max Miller, the Cheeky Chappie.
 It has over 250 members world-wide and is proud to be supported by an array of esteemed celebrities.
-For further information go to MMAS PAGE.
+For membership and further information go to MMAS PAGE.